tsugiproject/tsugi/README.md

 Eventually, this will be the best LMS, LOR, and MOOC hosting platform in the world.
 But for now this is just a README file so I can get started writing the code.

-If you want to see Koseu in action vivist these web sites:
+If you want to see Koseu in action visit these web sites:

 * Python for Everybody www.py4e.com
 * Web Applications for Everybody www.wa4e.com